hellgate75/go-deploy/README.md

 * Reading from a Stream (JMS, IoT, Database flows, etc...) - FUTURE

-## Official produict documentation
+## Official product documentation

 Official produict documentation is available at:

-* It's available a product [Wiki](https://github.com/hellgate75/go-deploy/wiki), tjat contains a lot of important information about haw to install and how to use tha product.
+* The product [Wiki](https://github.com/hellgate75/go-deploy/wiki) pages, that contain a lot of important information about haw to install and how to use this product.